Yarra River Project

 Key elements of Stage 6 will include removal of invasive species and native revegetation planting to increase habitat for local wildlife.

-Recreational improvements will include a new three meter wide shared path, seating and drinking fountain and the replacement of handrails and new retaining walls.
+Recreational improvements included a new three meter wide shared path, seating and drinking fountain and the replacement of handrails and new retaining walls.

 The path has reopened.
 Proposed planting completion: end of January 2019